 Ray Combs was a charismatic and likable, but even he couldn't take the pressure after being fired from his job.

-On June 2, 1996, police arrived at a hospital in Glendale, California.
+On June 2, 1996, police arrived at Glendale Adventist Medical Center.
 The sight that greeted them was a man hanging dead in a closet from a noose made from bedsheets.
 Of course, while the reasons behind suicides are, tragically, often unknown, the identity of the dead man was not.
 It was Ray Combs.

 Combs was the longtime host of the reboot one of America’s favorite gameshows, Family Feud.
 For six years, he had greeted contestants and the viewers at home with a carefree wit that spoke to his background as a popular stand-up comedian.